bridgeQiao/owner_atomic_shared_ptr/README.md

 # owner_atomic_shared_ptr

 `owner_atomic_shared_ptr` is shared_ptr without reference circle problem.
-Inspired by Nim's ORC, which means `ower & reference count`.
+Inspired by Nim's ORC, which means `owner & reference count`.

 The main idea of my implementation is each heap memory has `a owner` and `a set` for reference count.